 SPW 2006 was developed by Arnold Verruijt and some description of the software is given in the download.
 It has several important features that need to be mentioned up front:

 - It doesn’t require installation; it’s a standalone executable that can be run, say, from a flash drive.
 That makes it simpler to run on systems other than your own (like a university’s.)
-It’s a Windows 32-bit executable; it runs fine in just about any Windows environment from 2000 onward (and maybe before) and will also run nicely in Linux under Wine.
+It’s a Windows 32-bit executable; it runs fine in just about any Windows environment from 2000 onward (and maybe before) and will also run nicely in Linux or Mac under Wine.